Aerobird98/limen/README.md

 - **It’s fast and efficient.** – Splits evaluation into lex-parse-compile- and run time; it does all the validation and optimization at lex-parse-compile- while at run time only checks for memory- and stream management errors.

-- **It’s made in the name of science!** – Comes with a **REPL** — an iteractive environment that vizualizes the stream and its pointer before every evaluation which makes it well suited for learning and experimentation which is the main reason why Brainfuck exists in the first place.
+- **It’s made in the name of science!** – Comes with a **REPL** — an interactive environment that vizualizes the stream and its pointer before every evaluation which makes it well suited for learning and experimentation which is the main reason why Brainfuck exists in the first place.
 (Comming soon.)

 Limen is **encoding agnostic**, user code and data are validated to only contain standard **ASCII** characters in the range of `0-127`.
 While I admit that it is rather strange, it does make the implementation more secure and reliable which was key troughout development.
 All other characters are ignored.